bbauska/Coursera-Bootstrap/readme.md

 Now, this index.html file that we have just created in this folder is now not been added to our git repository.

-Let\'s go ahead and add that file to the git repository.
+Let&apos;s go ahead and add that file to the git repository.

 To do that, we say, <b>\> git add,</b> and you can simply say dot, which means that all the files in the current directory will be added to what